 "Are you trying to hog all of the princess' precious time for yourself, Nichol?" a flamboyant voice called from the stairway leading into the castle.

 "Oh Vahn, don't be so stingy!
-I wanted to meet her as well!"
-Nichol cried pushing his glasses into place.
+I wanted to meet her as well!" said Nichol pushing his glasses into place.

 Prince Vahn flashed a sparkling grin Nina felt was too much for the occasion.
-"Oh, you want to get right down to business, I see!" he cried placing a hand on her shoulder and leading her through lines of handmaidens and royal guards and up the stairway to the castle's entrance.
+"Oh, you want to get right down to business, I see!" he exclaimed, leading her by the shoulder through lines of handmaidens and royal guards and up the stairway to the castle's entrance.
 "Right this way, the council is waiting."

 Nina looked back at Ethan who was talking with Nichol again about the soldier probably.
-The anxious grumbling in her stomach lessened.
-At least Ethan would make sure this guy didn't get too close; she hoped.
+Being her guardian at least he would make sure this guy didn't get too close...that is she hoped he would.

 "Princess I hope you are noticing the mysterious and artistic decor of castle Ludia," Prince Vahn gushed over-dramatically, extending his arms out as they walked into the castle's main hallway.
 "My family has favored gothic art and roses for generations.
 Is it to your liking?"

-The prince clasped his hands together dramatically and she exhaled.
+The prince clasped his hands together.
 "I knew you would enjoy it!
-It's a shame, I was going to give you a tour of it before the meeting, but you seem to have your priorities on the right track!
+It's a shame, I was going to give you a tour before the meeting, but you seem to have your priorities on the right track!
 I'm glad you at least have enough class to appreciate the bigger picture even by just seeing a little bit," he fawned, leaning in too close to her.
-She wondered why Ethan wasn't stopping him.
-He was still talking with the adviser, not paying her a bit of attention.
+He smelled heavily of thick, musky cologne.
+She wondered why Ethan wasn't interfering.
+He was still talking with the adviser, not paying them a bit of attention.

 She pondered "engagement".